A list of Exchanges that will be used to create the Client's execution pipeline.

 https://developer.mozilla.org/en-US/docs/Web/API/fetch for a description of this object.

-fetchAllows a subscription to be executed using a fetch
+Optional fetchAllows a subscription to be executed using a fetch API request.

 This means you won’t have to create a subscriptionExchange to handle subscriptions with an external transport, and will instead be able to use GraphQL over HTTP transports.